 We work with the Keeping Bristol Safe Partnership to ensure we have an up-to-date knowledge of local and national safeguarding issues.
 Their website has useful information for parents and children.

 We work alongside agencies such as Educational Welfare, Families in Focus (Early Help) and Social Care to ensure all pupils are kept safe and have the best possible start in life.
 This means that sometimes we are obliged to pass on concerns or information to these agencies.
 The school will always do this in consultation with parents unless doing so could put a child at risk of harm.

 If you have any concerns about the behaviour of someone working or volunteering with children please contact:

 - LADO – Local Authority Designated Officer in Bristol : 0117 903 7795 or

 - NSPCC Whistleblowing Advice Line: 0800 028 0285

 As of 1 July 2015, all schools are required to comply with the Prevent Duty, as introduced by the Counter Terrorism and Security Act 2015.
 The guidance is clear that the duty to prevent extremism and radicalisation is a safeguarding concern and should be broadly considered as such.

 For more information about the Government’s Safeguarding Prevent Agenda, please look at the website Educate against Hate.

-Please also refer to our Prevent Strategy for more information.
+Please also refer to our Prevent Risk Assessment for more information.